daniel-um/poc-node-api-addon/README.md

 ## how to use

 ### build, bundle, test
+- may first need to run `node-gyp configure` (try next step and see if it tells you to do this first)
-- `yarn build && yarn transpile-and-bundle && yarn test`
+- `yarn build-addon && yarn transpile-and-bundle && yarn test`

 ## history